A QCEG PUBLICATION

 Sharing lunch in her studio felt intimate and unhurried, as if time softened around us.
 Surrounded by her magical, almost otherworldly paintings, the experience became more than a conversation, it became a shared moment of trust, beauty, and quiet connection.

-In her universe, colour is not only seen but felt, and creativity is not performed but live
+In her universe, colour is not only seen but felt, and creativity is not performed but lived.

 — SUNA MOYA